ItamarTerem/cs131_notes_dev/_chapters/videos/motion.md

 As you can see, the Lucas-Kanade method now has many more consistent vectors defining the movement of the tree across the image.

-# Horn - Schunk Method - Ryan Samadi & Oscar O'Rahilly
+# Horn - Schunk Method
 The Horn-Schunk method is another way to compute optical flow.
 The central idea behind this method is through formulating flow as the following global energy function.

 \begin{equation*}